Ilnik/bookbot/README.md

-# bookbot
+#bookbot
-Python program that can analyze an entire book and print out an interesting statistical report.
+Bookbot is a Python program that can analyze an entire book and print out an interesting statistical report.
+This is one of my first projects.